Updated: Mar 3

 Automation is a core foundation of almost any successful Agile project.
-It has a major impact on testers, as much of their testing efforts are now being automated in code at the lower levels (e.g. unit, component and integration tests) before they even have the chance to run a simple test.
+It has a significant impact on testers, as much of their testing efforts are now being automated in code at the lower levels (e.g. unit, component and integration tests) before they even have the chance to run a simple test.

 Testers now work under more pressure than ever to meet the new standards that come with automation.

-Testers now focus on automating stories and their acceptance criteria as-is, without investing in critical thinking that covers the same quality standards as before.
+Testers now focus on automating stories and their acceptance criteria as-is without investing in critical thinking that covers the same quality standards as before.

 Testers must evolve to keep their relevance, which is a good thing that I always promote in my teams.
-The problem occurs when testers start compromising their principals, causing them to become no different from any other developer.
+The problem occurs when testers start compromising their principles, causing them to become no different from any other developer.